BoxBoxJason/BeatBoxBox/README.md

 Golang based backend server that serves the frontend and handles the business logic.

 ### Frontend
-HTMX based frontend that interacts with the backend server.
+Vue.js based frontend that interacts with the backend server.

 ## Getting Started